 Sound of Spendor A4 Speakers

-The midrange and treble are of a high quality.
+The midrange and treble are of a high quality making vocals on songs such as Best Part of Me by Ed Sheeran feat.
+Yebba sound spectacular.
 Voices sound very real but towards the cooler side of natural, which makes the Spendor A4 sound less warm than speakers such us Harbeth M30.1.
 Some people may find this quality attractive others, including myself, may prefer slightly warmer presentation.
-Moreover, an open sounding top end can be very attractive on some tracks but makes the ‘ts’ sibilants a lot more noticeable on others, such us Lament sw.
-Franciszka track from Takie Moje Wędrowanie album by Antonina Krzysztoń, which in turn makes them not as involving to listen to.
+Moreover, an open sounding top end can be very attractive on some tracks, but it makes the ‘ts’ sibilants a lot more noticeable on others, such us Lament sw.
+Franciszka by Antonina Krzysztoń, which in turn makes them not as involving to listen to.
 One thing that I must mention at this point is dynamics related to midrange.
 These little Spendor A4 can really rock.
 When compared directly with Harbeth speakers playing at the similar volume, the Spendors seem to produce more volume at the frequencies around the voices, giving an impression of a greater dynamic range.
 This makes them sound very vivid and attractive, but not as forgiving for long term listening.
 This is also the area where the Spendors show their limitations… they can sound very dynamic for their size, but when I compared them side by side with Harbeth M40.1 they lacked the effortless and authority of larger 3 ways speakers.
 On the other hand, in comparison to other 2 way speakers of a similar size, they don’t lack anything in this area.

 Based on all of the above, I was expecting string instruments to sound very good.
-In isolation they sound do sound OK, however, they lack a bit of body to them.
+In isolation they do sound OK, however, they lack a bit of body to them.
 To illustrate my point, with acoustic guitars I paid more attention to the sound of actual string rather than to the resonant box of the guitar.
 What’s even stranger is that despite strings being more prominent, the guitars seem somewhat withdrawn in comparisons to all other sounds in the recordings.
-For instance, on majority of speaker the Stalkers In Tokyo album by Whitesnake made me pay equal attention to vocal and guitar.
+For instance, on majority of speakers the Too Many Tears song from the Stalkers In Tokyo album by Whitesnake made me pay equal attention to vocal and guitar.
 For some reason, on Spendor A4 tracks on this album made me pay more attention to vocal and almost ignore the guitar.